sysid/starlette/docs/third-party-packages.md

 ### ChannelBox

-<a href="https://github.com/Sobolev5/channel-box" target="_blank">GitHub</a>
+<a href="https://github.com/Sobolev5/channel-box" target="_blank">GitHub Repository</a>

-Another solution for websocket broadcast.
-Send messages to channel groups from any part of your code.
+ChannelBox is a lightweight solution for WebSocket broadcasting in ASGI applications.
-Checkout <a href="https://channel-box.andrey-sobolev.ru/" target="_blank">MySimpleChat</a>, a simple chat application built using `channel-box` and `starlette`.
+It allows sending messages to named WebSocket channel groups and integrates with Starlette and FastAPI.

 ### Imia